openbrewerydb/openbrewerydb/CONTRIBUTING.md

 ## What to contribute

-Open Brewery DB is a fully transparent, open source project and we love to receive contributions from our community — you!
+Open Brewery DB is a fully transparent, open source project and we love to receive any contributions from our community — you!
 There are many ways to contribute, from suggesting brewery updates, writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into Open Brewery DB itself.

 ## Responsibilities